Blood loss; Open injury bleeding

 - DO NOT remove an object such as a knife, stick, or arrow that is stuck in the body.
 Doing so may cause more damage and bleeding.
 Place pads and bandages around the object and tape the object in place.

-- Put pressure directly on an outer wound with a sterile bandage, clean cloth, or even a piece of clothing.
+- Put pressure directly on an external wound with a sterile bandage, clean cloth, or even a piece of clothing.
 If nothing else is available, use your hand.
 Direct pressure is best for external bleeding, except for an eye injury.

 - Maintain pressure until the bleeding stops.
 When it has stopped, tightly wrap the wound dressing with adhesive tape or a piece of clean clothing.
 Do not peek to see if the bleeding has stopped.